f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Display of Login Banner and MoTD
 --------------------------------

 Below is an example of the Login Banner being displayed before the user is prompted for a password during an SSH connection to the F5OS platform layer.
 After a successful user login, the MoTD is then displayed.
-Both are highlighted in bold below.

 .. code-block:: bash

     prompt:~ user$ ssh -l admin 10.255.0.132
-    **This is a restricted resource.
+    This is a restricted resource.
 Unauthorized access is prohibited.
-Please disconnect now if you are not authorized.** admin@10.255.0.132's password:
+Please disconnect now if you are not authorized. admin@10.255.0.132's password:
     Last login: Tue Nov 29 10:41:06 2022 from 10.10.10.16
-    **Welcome to the GSA r10900 unit#1, do not make any changes to configuration without a ticket.**
+    Welcome to the GSA r10900 unit#1, do not make any changes to configuration without a ticket.
     System Time: 2022-11-29 11:17:00 EST
     Welcome to the Management CLI
     User admin last logged in 2022-11-29T16:17:00.008317+00:00, to appliance-1, from 10.10.10.16 using cli-ssh